artofimagination/mysql-user-db-go-interface/README.md

   +--------------------+------------+------+-----+-------------------+-------------------+

 # Usage
 It is recommended to call only the dbcontrollers functions using it in third party code.
+Alternatively, the example main.go can be used to start a rest service to access the database.

 ## Build
 - Run ```docker-compose up --build --force-recreate -d main-server``` to generate and start all containers.